smalldatasquad/panorama/README.md

     2. For OSX instructions. go to: http://python-guide-pt-br.readthedocs.io/en/latest/starting/install3/osx/
 2. Install the required libraries with pip.
     1. Type `pip3 install -r requirements.txt`
+3. Download (or clone) this repository
+    - Click on [this link](https://github.com/smalldatasquad/panorama/archive/master.zip) to download a .ZIP file.
+Move it to your desktop and unarchive the file (double-click in OSX).
+    - You should see a folder called `panorama-master`

 ## Gmail API setup